imlazyeye/duck/README.md

 Currently supports [33 lints](LINTS.md), with more on the way!

 `duck` is is a highly opinionated linter that enables far stricter rules for GML than GameMaker itself enforces.
-It is able to detect code that will directly lead to errors as well as enforce styling rules -- all of which are **completely customizable**.
+It is able to detect code that will directly lead to errors as well as enforce styling rules -- all of which are *completely customizable*.

+`duck` is also extremely fast.
+It currently can fully process a 250,000 line project in less than a second.

 ## Table of Contents